Degree

 Academic Requirements

 Must be a graduate of an accredited college diploma program.
-Must have an overall average of 70% (G.P.A. of 3.00) in order to receive full transfer credits from their college diploma.
+Graduates of the Social Service Worker (Indigenous Specialization) and Indigenous Wellness and Addictions Prevention Diploma Programs are preferred.
+Other diploma holders from similar programs are encouraged to apply.
+Must have an overall average of 70% (3.0 G.P.A.).
+With a G.P.A. of 3.3, for a 3-year diploma, students could earn up to 60 transfer credits.
 Students will be assessed on an individual basis in order to grant full transfer credits.

 Note: Low enrollment may result in cancellation of this program.